pyomop: OMOP Swiss Army Knife 🔧¶

 - Supports SQLite, PostgreSQL, and MySQL.
 CDM and Vocab tables are created in the same schema.
 (See usage below for more details)

-- LLM-based natural language queries via llama-index.
+- LLM-based natural language queries via langchain.
 Usage.

 - 🔥 FHIR to OMOP conversion utilities.
 (See usage below for more details)